Katri Kulmuni

 Katri Briitta Ilona Kulmuni (born 4 September 1987) is a Finnish politician who served as the 35th deputy prime minister of Finland and the leader of the Centre Party between 2019 and 2020.
-A member of the Centre Party, she has been a Member of Parliament since 2015.
+A member of the Centre Party, she was a Member of Parliament from 2015 to 2024.
+In the 2024 European Parliament election, she was elected to the European Parliament.